utahjohnnymontana/DVD-Rip-Prep/README.md

 from a Blu Ray or 4K or even with files that were extracted from a DVD but later edited.

+Before you read further, this is a hobby project.
+I am not a video professional and this is as much a learning project for me as anything.
+I don't really know what I am doing.
+The script is just built around ffmpeg and I am probably not even making full use of its capabilities.

+Background

 To understand why this exists, you need to know a few things about video, DVDs, and upscaling.
 Until recently, most Movies and TV shows were shot on film, at a frame rate of 24 FPS (actually 23.976025 or 24000/1001).
 The rate at which TV